 Founded in 1693 by the royal charter of King William III and Queen Mary II of England, the College of William & Mary is the second oldest institution of higher learning in the United States.
-One of the College's principal halls, the Sir Christopher Wren Building, is the oldest academic building in continuous use in America.
+One of the College's principal halls, the Sir Christopher Wren Building, is the oldest college building still in use in America.
 The College of William & Mary has played an important role in the history and development of the nation and the Commonwealth of Virginia.

 The list of patriots who studied at William & Mary is long and distinguished and includes three American Presidents, Thomas Jefferson, James Monroe, and John Tyler, sixteen members of the Continental Congress, four signers of the Declaration of Independence, four justices of the Supreme Court of the United States, including John Marshall, and many members of Congress, cabinet members, and diplomats.
 Additionally, George Washington received his surveyor's license from the College and after his Presidency served as the College's Chancellor.